What Is Neighborhood Watch?

-The signs work in two ways.
-First, they do show that the neighborhood actively participates and will report suspicious activity and second, it reminds people in a neighborhood that they are encouraged as well as responsible for reporting suspicious activity.
+The signs show that the neighborhood actively participates in Neighborhood Watch and will report suspicious activity.
+Additionally, it reminds people in the neighborhood that they are encouraged to report suspicious activity.
 On the left is the traditional Neighborhood Watch sign that has been used in the past.

 What Is The Next Step?

 - Determine interest on your block, street, or neighborhood.
 We do not intend to have as strict requirements on group size as some of the national programs recommend, but we will need a representative percentage of an area being organized.
 The Bellaire Police Department is willing to start with smaller groups and expand.